GloballogicPractices/GL-EFK-Stack-Logging/README.md

 			The “match” directive looks for events with matching tags and processes them.
 			The most common use of the match directive is to output events to other systems ( for this reason, the plugins that correspond to the match directive are called “output plugins”).
-			Fluentd’s standard output plugins include file and forward.Each match directive must include a match pattern and a @type parameter.
+			Fluentd’s standard output plugins include file and forward.
+			Each match directive must include a match pattern and a @type parameter.
-			Only events with a tag matching the pattern will be sent to the output destination (in the above example, only the events with the tag “myapp.access” is matched).
-The @type parameter specifies the output plugin to use.

-	* `filter`: Event processing pipeline
+	* (3) `filter`: Event processing pipeline

 			The “filter” directive has same syntax as “match” but “filter” could be chained for processing pipeline.
 			Using filters Received event, {"event":"data"}, goes to record_transformer filter first. record_transformer adds “host_param” field  to event and filtered event,   {"event":"data","host_param":"webserver1"}, goes to file output.

-	* Set system wide configuration: the `system` directive
+	* (4) Set system wide configuration: the `system` directive

 			Following configurations are set by system directive.
-You can set same configurations by fluentd options:
+You can set same configurations by fluentd options:					log_level suppress_repeated_stacktrace

-				log_level
-				suppress_repeated_stacktrace
 				emit_error_log_interval
 				suppress_config_dump
 				without_source
 				process_name (only available in system directive.
 No fluentd option)

-	* Group filter and output: the `label` directive
+	* (5) Group filter and output: the `label` directive

-			The “label” directive groups filter and output for internal routing. “label” reduces the complexity of tag handling.
+			The “label” directive groups filter and output for internal routing.
-			Here is a configuration example. “label” is built-in plugin parameter so @ prefix is needed.
+			“label” reduces the complexity of tag handling.

-	* Re-use your config: the `@include` directive
+	* (6) Re-use your config: the `@include` directive

 			Directives in separate configuration files can be imported using the @include directive:
 			The @include directive supports regular file path, glob pattern, and http URL conventions: